ionic-team/ionic-framework/core/src/components/modal/readme.md

 > If you are building an Ionic Angular app, the styles need to be added to a global stylesheet file.
 Read [Style Placement](#style-placement) in the Angular section below for more information.

-> Stacked modals per default work under the assumption that the modals are the same size.
-Each subsequent modal will therefore not have a shadow and a darkening backdrop.
-This is to avoid the effect of backdrops and shadows getting darker and darker with each added modal.
-This can be changed by setting `--box-shadow` and `--backdrop-opacity` when creating nested modals by setting `cssClass`.
-For example when showing a confirmation modal over another modal.
-Example:
+> `ion-modal` works under the assumption that stacked modals are the same size.
+As a result, each subsequent modal will have no box shadow and a backdrop opacity of `0`.
+This is to avoid the effect of shadows and backdrops getting darker with each added modal.
+This can be changed by setting the `--box-shadow` and `--backdrop-opacity` CSS variables:
 ```
 ion-modal.stack-modal {
   --box-shadow: 0 28px 48px rgba(0, 0, 0, 0.4);